mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

 HouseTrip is a holiday rental site; our products are flats and houses that guests can rent for a period of time, in many (mostly European) cities.
-Our users (guests) come from many different countries (again, mostly European), and can be business travelers, couples, groups of friends, or families.
+Our users (guests) come from many different countries (again, mostly European), and can be business travellers, couples, groups of friends, or families.

-Let's assume I'm planning a trip to Paris with my wife and kid for the fall midterm holiday.
+Let's assume I'm planning a trip to Paris with my wife and kid for the Autumn half-term holiday.
 When I land on the site, I'm asked to enter a destination, dates, and the size of my party, all of which I diligently enter.

 <figure>